LudumDare/ludumdare.com/content/faq/README.markdown

 FAQ articles are sorted by weight.
 Articles without a weight will not show up on the `/faq/` page.
 You should include a weight of `100` by default.
 Including the default ensures we can easily prioritize important topics ahead of others in the future.

 Be sure to include a blank line between the 2nd `+++` and the article text.
-This is to make `.md` files more readable on GitHub.
+This isn't required by Zola, but it makes `.md` files more readable on GitHub.
 Omitting the blank line merges everything into a single paragraph.

 ## Articles with assets